osmosis-labs/sqs/docs/architecture/ingest.md

 Once complete, it calls a hook to notify the subscribed listeners that the prices have been updated.

+Note, that we recompute pricing logic twice for the first block ingested.
+First time it is done syncronously to avoid proceeding before prices are computed.
+At that point the pool liquidity pricing is not enabled yet since we have no pricing data.
+Therefore, the prices are compouted via suboptimal routes.
+As a result, once the prices for all tokens are computed the first time, we trigger the pricing worker asyncronously for all tokens second time.

 #### Pricing Listeners

 - Healthcheck: The healthcheck listener is responsible for updating the healthcheck status based on the last time the prices were updated.
 If the prices are not updated within a certain time period, the healthcheck status will be updated to unhealthy.